jonheslop/jfh-gatsby/pages/articles/2013-07-01-rapha/index.md

 path: "/rapha/"
 title: Front end developer and designer
 category: "Typography TESTS"
 description: "I joined Rapha as the first in-house developer and worked with a small team on a complete replatform moving the website, fulfilment and accounts on to Hybris.
-I was responsible for designing and building the front end of the&nbsp;website."
+I was responsible for designing and building the front end of the&nbsp;website.
+I also worked with marketing on product releases and campaigns to produce exciting features using Wordpress."
 logo: "./rapha.svg"
 logoBG: "near-black"
 ---